arminbw/tangible-gmaps-polymer/README.md

 ![Alt text](/tangible_maps.jpg?raw=true "tangible maps")

-To test the possibilities of today, I took the shopworn code of the old prototype, combined it with Google's Polymer (version 1.0) and put it on Github.
+To test the possibilities of today, I took the shopworn code of the old prototype and combined it with Google's Polymer.
 Let's see what happens.